Is Beekeeping Right for You?

 Choosing Your Beekeeping Style

-If you have a large garden or orchard, having beehives in your yard will provide bee pollination.
+If you have a large garden or orchard, having hives will provide pollination.
 Better pollination increases crop yield.

 Why Beekeepers Don’t Agree?